United Nations logo

 OKR AI Analysis

-To maintain global peace by creating a world free from war where human rights and development flourish
+To maintain international peace by creating a world where all people live in dignity and prosperity

 MODERNIZE OPERATIONS